 Dr. Koepp is dedicated to providing multiculturally informed and humble care.
 She served as a founding member of the Diversity Education Committee for Psychology Training at the Atlanta VAHCS, where she developed and facilitated a multicultural seminar series for several years and served as Chair from 2016-2018.
-In 2017, she created the Atlanta VAHCS Mental Health Service Line Multidisciplinary Diversity Education Committee.
+In 2017, she formed the Atlanta VAHCS Mental Health Service Line Multidisciplinary Diversity Education Committee.
 At Emory University School of Medicine's Department of Psychiatry and Behavioral Sciences, she served on the Diversity and Inclusion Subcommittee (DISC), and currently serves on on the Diversity Equity and Inclusion Committee of the Georgia Gerontology Society.
 Dr. Koepp frequently provides trainings on deepening a practice of multicultural humility to mental health, medical, and community-based providers.

 Dr. Koepp earned her doctorate in Clinical Psychology at the PGSP-Stanford PsyD Consortium and completed her post-doctoral fellowship at Emory School of Medicine’s Department of Psychiatry & Behavioral Sciences/Grady Health System, where she won the Richard W. Morrell Community Commitment Award.

 Koepp is pronounced "kep", the "o" is silent.
 CV is available upon request.

 I'll send you tips & resources for caring for older adults.